- What are the benefits of augmented reality in education? It

 Throughout the lockdown, learners couldn’t attend their daily classes.
-Authorities, non-governmental organizations all over the world tried to come up with distance learning ideas and solutions in order to help students, parents, and everyone else involved in the process.
+Authorities and non-governmental organizations all over the world tried to come up with distance learning ideas and solutions in order to help students, parents, and everyone else involved in the process.
 Schools and universities had to adapt quickly to virtual classrooms to ensure the continuous educational process.
 Clearly, such conditions only hurried the process of traditional methods of education becoming more and more irrelevant.
 Turned out it was a perfect time for new trends to appear.

-Among different ED-tech trends, which have already made an impact on learners we’d like to focus your attention on Augmented reality, which will soon become a leading tool not only in education but also in medicine, eCommerce, Foodservice, etc.
+Among different ED-tech trends, which have already made an impact on learners we’d like to focus your attention on Augmented reality, which will soon become a leading tool not only in education but also in medicine, eCommerce, Foodservice, etc. Discover more about augmented reality in education and training benefits in our article.

 According to the report, the AR market size is predicted to increase from $3.5 billion in 2017 to more than $198 billion by 2025.
 With such compelling growth, it makes sense to consider how AR can benefit our daily lives.